 White willow plants are renowned for their medicinal properties.
 The bark of the white willow contains salicin, which is a natural pain reliever and anti-inflammatory.
 Studies have shown that it can be used to treat arthritis, headaches, and other forms of pain.
 It has also been used to reduce fever and treat infections.
 Moreover, white willow plants are known to have antioxidant properties that help reduce the risk of chronic diseases such as cancer and heart disease.

-See also What is Weeping Norway Spruce Plant
+See also What is Watermelon Peperomia Plant

 Cosmetic Benefits